Family Food on the Table

 But I’m a total convert.

-Close up of deeply golden brown seasoned baked chicken thighs in a large serving bowl
+Close up of browned and crispy baked chicken thighs served in a white bowl with parsley for garnish.

 Now, I’ve got some notes and tips coming up below on how to make baked chicken thighs.
 Just tryin’ to be helpful.